 High temperatures and poor blood circulation can cause some people to suffer from swelling in both the legs and feet.
 These signs are known as peripheral edema and consist of an excessive accumulation of fluid in the lower legs and feet.

-Heat causes blood vessels to widen, meaning the veins responsible for return circulation increase in size, making venous return difficult.
+Heat causes vasodilation, meaning the veins responsible for return circulation enlarge, making venous return difficult.
 If this return does not occur properly, it causes an increase of fluid in the legs and feet.

 Main causes affecting blood circulation

-- Lack of hydration: it may seem contradictory to hear healthcare personnel say it is necessary to drink more water when we have fluid accumulation.
-However, the explanation is simple: when the body does not have enough hydration, it retains the little fluid it has, thus causing peripheral edema.
+- Lack of hydration: it may seem contradictory to hear healthcare professionals say it is necessary to drink more water when we have fluid accumulation.
+However, the explanation is simple: when the body is not sufficiently hydrated, it retains the little fluid it has, thus causing peripheral edema.

-- Poor diet: foods rich in salt such as ultra-processed foods increase fluid retention.
-Therefore, nutritionists recommend in these cases to consume more fiber, foods rich in magnesium, potassium, and water, such as fruit (watermelon, melon, pineapple, etc.) which will help regulate the electrolyte imbalance that causes fluid retention, drink infusions, reduce salt, etc.
+- Poor diet: foods high in salt, such as ultra-processed foods, increase fluid retention.
+Therefore, nutritionists recommend in these cases to consume more fiber, foods rich in magnesium, potassium, and water, such as fruit (watermelon, melon, pineapple, etc.), which will help regulate the electrolyte imbalance that causes fluid retention, drink infusions, reduce salt, etc.

 - Excessive hours standing or sedentary lifestyle: both standing for many hours and sitting for many hours are counterproductive for our circulation since they cause excess fluid to accumulate in the lower limbs.

-- Few hours of rest: sleeping approximately 8 hours is very important to avoid any type of illness.
-Specifically, for fluid accumulation it is essential because when sleeping in a horizontal position we suppress gravity and help the return circulation to do its job.
+- Few hours of rest: sleeping approximately 8 hours is very important to avoid any type of pathology.
+Specifically, for fluid accumulation, it is essential because sleeping in a horizontal position suppresses gravity and helps the return circulation do its job.

-- Overweight: when a person suffers from obesity, the feet and ankles make more effort than usual to stand or walk.
-This causes an overexertion of our circulatory system, which little by little will perform return circulation worse than a person with an adequate weight.
+- Overweight: when a person suffers from obesity, the feet and ankles exert more effort than usual to stand or walk.
+This causes overexertion of our circulatory system, which gradually performs return circulation worse than a person with an appropriate weight.

 - Hormonal changes: menstruation, menopause, or pregnancy cause an increase in fluid retention due to all the hormonal fluctuations that occur in a woman's body.

-- Injuries or trauma: when we suffer an injury it is common for inflammation to occur.
-Let’s take the case of an ankle sprain.
+- Injuries or trauma: when we suffer an injury, inflammation is common.
+For example, an ankle sprain.
 Moments after a twist, the foot swells.
-However, in this case this swelling is not bad; it is a defense mechanism the body has to keep the ankle more stable.
+However, in this case, this swelling is not bad; it is a defense mechanism the body has to keep the ankle more stable.
 It is important that this swelling is controlled and never excessive.

-- Use of certain medicines: if when you take certain medicines you suffer a worsening of venous return thus increasing fluid retention, it is advisable to see your doctor.
+- Use of certain medications: if when taking certain medications you experience worsening venous return, increasing fluid retention, it is advisable to consult your doctor.

 - Inappropriate shoes or socks.
 If you wear shoes or socks that are too tight, they cause some compression on the ankles and feet that can hinder venous return.